-Lack of Revenue and Limited Financial Resources: The Company has no significant source of operating cash flow and no revenues from operations.
-The Company has limited financial resources, and its ability to continue operating as a going concern is dependent upon management's success in raising additional monies to sustain the Company until cash flow from operations is adequate to sustain the Company's viability.
+Limited Financial Resources and Going Concern: The Company has no significant source of operating cash flow and no revenues from operations.
+The Company has limited financial resources, no operating revenues and its ability to continue operating as a going concern is dependent upon management's success in raising additional monies to sustain the Company until cash flow from operations is adequate to sustain the Company's viability.
 Substantial expenditures are required to be made by the Company and/or its development partners to establish ore reserves and develop a mining operation.
 Exploration and development of mineral deposits is an expensive process, and frequently the greater the level of interim stage success the more expensive it can become.
 At present, the Company has no producing properties and generates no operating revenues; therefore, for the foreseeable future, it will be dependent upon selling equity in the capital markets to provide financing for its continuing exploration budgets.
-While the Company has been successful in obtaining financing from the capital markets for its projects in recent years, there can be no assurance that the capital markets will remain favourable in the future, and/or that the Company will be able to raise the financing needed to continue its exploration programs on favourable terms, or at all.
-Restrictions on the Company's ability to finance could have a materially adverse outcome on the Company and its securities.